France on strike: Unions say ‘non’ to higher pension age

 Unions threatened to freeze up the French economy with work stoppages across multiple sectors, most visibly an open-ended strike at the SNCF national rail authority.

-All oil shipments in the country have been halted on Tuesday amid strikes at the refineries of TotalEnergies, Esso-ExxonMobil and Petroineos groups, according to the CGT.
+All oil shipments in the country were halted Tuesday amid strikes at the refineries of TotalEnergies, Esso-ExxonMobil and Petroineos groups, according to the CGT.

-In Paris, garbage collectors have started an open-ended strike and blocked on Tuesday morning the access to the incineration plant of Ivry-sur-Seine, south of the capital, Europe’s biggest such facility.
+In Paris, garbage collectors started an open-ended strike and on Tuesday morning blocked access to the incineration plant at Ivry-sur-Seine, south of the capital, Europe’s biggest such facility.

 “The job of a garbage collector is painful.
 We usually work very early or late … 365 days per year.
 We usually have to carry heavy weight or stand up for hours to sweep,” said Regis Viecili, a 56-year-old garbage worker.

-Some strikers said that such an intense rhythm has a negative impact on their daily life and that the job was so demanding that they often experienced tendinitis and aches.
-That’s why they have a special pension plan.
-But with the planned changes, they would have to retire at 59 instead of 57.
+Some strikers said that the work pace has a negative impact on their health, causing tendinitis and aches.
+The hard work earns them a special pension plan with retirement at 57.
+The government’s planned changes would make them work until 59.

-“A lot of garbage workers die before the retirement age,” Viceli said.
+“A lot of garbage workers die before the retirement age,” Viecili said.

-Figures from government statistics agency Insee showed that in 2009-2013, the latest period studied, the life expectancy of unskilled male workers was 6.4 years below the one of men in management positions — compared with 3.2 years of difference for female workers in each category.
+Figures from government statistics agency Insee showed that in 2009-2013, the latest period studied, the life expectancy of unskilled male workers was 6.4 years below that of men in management positions — compared with 3.2 years of difference for women.

 A fifth of flights were canceled at Paris’ Charles de Gaulle Airport and about a third of flights at Orly Airport.
-Trains to Germany and Spain were expected to come to a halt, and those to and from Britain and Belgium will be reduced by a third, according to the SNCF rail authority.
+Trains to Germany and Spain were largely halted, and those to and from Britain and Belgium were reduced by a third, according to the SNCF rail authority.

 Public transportation and other services were disrupted in most French cities.
 In Paris, the Eiffel Tower was closed, as was the Palace of Versailles, west of the capital.

-According to the education ministry, about one third of teachers were on strike nationwide.
+According to the Education Ministry, about a third of teachers were on strike nationwide.

 At Paris-Nord train station, some unionists voted to continue the strike Wednesday.